Is it actually possible to travel to the Galapagos on a budget?

 Cheap Accommodation in Puerto Baquerizo Moreno

-Hostal Suiza – This is lovely place that has among the lowest rates on the island.
+Hostal Suiza – This lovely place has among the lowest rates on the island.
 We stayed there and recommend Suiza without any hesitations.
 It’s centrally located, very clean & comfortable, and has friendly hosts.
 The $30 room has no A/C but we kept perfectly cool with the ceiling fans.
 A $40 room has A/C and even a full private kitchen.
 Hostal Suiza is listed on Booking, but the lowest rates can be found here on Airbnb.
 (Those new to Airbnb can save $40 with this coupon.)

 Hostal Terito – This is another great option on Isabela.
 We met travelers staying here who said it was their favorite place they’ve stayed in all of South America and it has hundreds of similar reviews to back that up.
 This is of particularly great value for solo travelers who can find private rooms on Booking for just above $20.
 Couples will pay more, but it’s still good value.
 Search your dates here on Booking.